DroidChecker/home/README.md

 >**Tips:**
 > Before you run the commands to create an emulator, you should pay attention to the hardware virtualization:
 > - For `Windows`
->   You can run our DroidChecker on Windows directly.
+>   You can run our Kea on Windows directly.
 >   You should make sure `Intel VT-x` or `AMD-V` is enabled in `BIOS/UEFI`.
 >   If your Windows supports `Hyper-V` and you have enabled this feature before, you may need to disable `Hyper-V` because `Hyper-V` will conflict with other virtualization software.
 > - For `Mac OS`